Eforen/FlowHS/KANBAN.md

 * [Builtin Chips] 1 Bit Pin-OUT
 * [Editor] Connections Get their render state from the Node they are from and do not store their own state
 * Make Command abstract track exe state and throw error if undo or exe is called in the wrong order
+* [Editor] Chip Save should cleanup .bak file renaming it back to the original filename if the save fails
+* [Editor] Chip Save should cause a toast message in the editor saying if the file was saved or not.
+* [Editor][Bug] Right and Left don't work on rename model for some reason

 ### v0.2
 * Chips Via Plugins